btsdigital/bot-api-contract/docs/pages/model/formsubmitted.md

 ## Description

-<p> This object represents update  about a form being submitted in a dialog.
+<p> This object represents update  about a form being submitted (or selected quickbutton with <a href="https://btsdigital.github.io/bot-api-contract/quickbuttoncommand.html#types-of-quick_form_action">QUICK_FORM_ACTION type</a>) in a dialog.
 </p>

 ## Structure